samc5/former.gh.pages/index.md

 # Sam Cowan Landing Page
 ## Hi, I'm Sam Cowan

-**I'm a rising second-year at Boston University studying Data Science and Statistics.
+**I'm a second-year at Boston University studying Data Science and Statistics.
 Some of my interests include sports analytics, elections, forecasting ([see Tetlock](https://en.wikipedia.org/wiki/Superforecasting:_The_Art_and_Science_of_Prediction)), and reading old blogs**

 **I'm currently looking for 2025 internships in:**
 - Software Engineering